MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![SQL Statement found inside the Value.NativeQuery that represents a request of the top ten records of the fact_Sales table sorted using the Sale Key field and with only the fields Sale Key, Customer Key, Invoice Date Key, Description and Quantity](media/query-folding-basics/full-folding-query-plan.png)

 This query is in the native language of your data source.
 For this case, that language is SQL and this statement represents a query that requests all rows and fields from the **fact_Sales** table.
 Understanding this will help you better understand the story that the query plan tries to convey in order of the nodes which is:

 * **Sql.Database**: Connects to the database and sends metadata requests to understand its capabilities.
 * **Value.NativeQuery**: Power Query submits the data requests in a native SQL statement to the data source.
 For this case, that represents a request for only the top ten records of the fact_Sales table with only the required fields after being sorted in a descending order using the Sale Key field.

+>[!NOTE]
+>In the T-SQL language, while there is no clause that will yield a SELECT operation for the bottom rows of a table, there is the TOP clause that retrieves the top rows of a table.

 For its evaluation, this query only to download ten rows and exactly the fields that you needed from the fact_Sales table and took an average of 31 seconds to be processed in a standard instance of Power BI Dataflows (which accounts for the evaluation and loading of data to dataflows).

-## Query performance comparison
+## Performance comparison

 Explain why the no folding and partial folding queries didn't work in contrast to why the full query folding worked better.
 (how a SQL BOTTOM clause doesn't exist and why a sorting operation can do wonders)

+### Refresh times
 * Query refresh times chart (Dataflows refresh history value)

+### Data in Transit
 * Query data (row count) throughput of the data source chart (average user would understand better a row count than "total bytes transferred")

+### Transforms executed by the Power Query Engine
 * Transforms executed by Power Query (chart of how full query folding nets to almost zero work at the PQ level)
-* Average data preview evaluation in PQ Editor chart

 ## Considerations and suggestions